odoo/odoo/doc/howtos/rdtraining/sprinkles.rst

 .. note::

-    **Goal**: at the end of this section, the state of the property is displayed thanks a specific widget:
+    **Goal**: at the end of this section, the state of the property is displayed thanks to a specific widget:

     .. image:: sprinkles/media/widget.png